ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

 separately using stand-alone scripts.

 An environment variable may be set to navigate to the ``$EXPTDIR`` more easily.
-If the login shell is bash, it can be set as follws:
+If the login shell is bash, it can be set as follows:

 .. code-block:: console